Proof-of-Learning is Currently More Broken Than You Think

-Lemma~\ref{lem:adaptive_threshold} informs how we can design {step-wise} verification mechanisms that bound both the difference in angle and $\ell_2$ norm.
+Lemma~\ref{lem:adaptive_threshold} informs how we can design step-wise verification mechanisms that can bound both the difference in angle and $\ell_2$ norm.
 To do so, one may set the verification threshold $\delta$ to be $\alpha \cdot \min\{||g||,||g'||\}$ instead of a constant.
-While this analysis suggests a first step towards an improved {step-wise} verification strategy, the resulting verification mechanism is still not optimal.
-Indeed, there is no way to obtain an optimal threshold for the angle: just like the threshold on the $\ell_2$ norm of the difference, the threshold on the angle would also be impacted by implementation details (\eg on what machine the DNN is trained, and what library is used, etc.).
-Constructing an optimal verification strategy remains an open problem.
+This analysis suggests a first step towards an improved step-wise verification strategy, and we show in Appendix~\ref{app:additional_figures} ({Figures}~\ref{fig:defense_intuition_adp_delta} and~\ref{fig:adaptive_delta_all}) how using $\alpha =1$ leads to an improved thresholding scheme that successfully thwarts all current and past attacks.
+However, the resulting verification mechanism is still not provably optimal.
+Indeed, just like the threshold on the $\ell_2$ norm of the difference, the threshold on the angle would also be impacted by implementation details like on what machine the DNN is trained, what library is used, etc. The following open questions remain.

-\subsection{{On Efficient Verification}}
+\subsection{On Efficient Verification}

 We now turn to the efficiency perspective of proof verification and its impact on our ability to formally reason about the robustness of verification.
-To make verification more efficient, the verifier may either (a) only verify a subset of training steps, or (b) spend less cost on verifying individual steps (refer \S~\ref{subsec:primer}).
-Jia~\etal~\cite{jia2021proof} propose selecting the $Q$ updates {with largest magnitude} to make verification more efficient through (a).
-However, {recall that proof correctness is defined on a {\em complete} sequence of model updates contained in the proofs.
-Thus, verifying only a subset will not guarantee only correct proofs are accepted.} As a counter-example, would an adversary be able to create a {\em valid} subset of model updates which is part of a larger, {\em invalid} sequence such that the larger sequence passes verification with some non-trivial probability of success?
-In other words, {this raises the question of if an adversary can somehow control which updates are verified so as to create a {\em valid} subset of model updates from a larger, {\em invalid} sequence such that this spoof passes verification with some non-trivial probability of success.}
+To make verification more efficient, the verifier may either (a) only verify a subset of training steps; or (b) spend less cost on verifying individual steps (refer Section~\ref{subsec:primer}). \jia propose selecting the $Q$ updates with largest magnitude to make verification more efficient through (a).
+However, recall that proof correctness is defined on a {\em complete} sequence of model updates contained in the proofs.
+Thus, verifying only a subset will not guarantee that only valid proofs are accepted {\em unless that subset is representative (see Definition~\ref{def:subset})} .
+A simple counter-example is if an adversary is able to create a {\em valid} subset of model updates which is part of a larger, {\em invalid} sequence, such that the subset passes verification with some non-trivial probability.
+In this case, the larger {\em invalid} sequence also passes verification.
+This requirement for representative subsets of updates raises the question of if an adversary can somehow control which updates are verified so as to create a {\em valid} subset of model updates from a larger, {\em invalid} sequence.